seb1b/S-BPM_VR/README.md

 follow tutorial instruction:
 https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html

-can be done on windows side with C# and then on lnux side with Python
+can be done on windows side with C# or Python and then on Linux side with Python